calledit/metric_depth_video_toolbox/README.md

 # on linux
 sudo apt-get install -y libgl1
-./install_mvda.sh
+./install_mvdtoolbox.sh
 pip install open3d numpy opencv-python

 #if you want to use Mega-sam camera tracking
-./install_mvda.sh -megasam
+./install_mvdtoolbox.sh -megasam

 #if you want to use paralax ML infill
-./install_mvda.sh -stereocrafter
+./install_mvdtoolbox.sh -stereocrafter

 #if you want to use 3d camera tracking and 3d reconstruction
-./install_mvda.sh -madpose
+./install_mvdtoolbox.sh -madpose

 #if you want to generate depth maps with unidepth
+#Unidepth requirments are incompatible with megasam so
+#you can only install one (or use virtual enviroments)
-./install_mvda.sh -unidepth
+./install_mvdtoolbox.sh -unidepth

 #if you want to generate depth maps with MoGe
-./install_mvda.sh -moge
+./install_mvdtoolbox.sh -moge

 # If you want to export directly to the avc1 codec using the --compress argument